amrin2521/Air-Pollution-Forecast-/README.md

 # 🔬 PM2.5 Prediction in Dhaka Using Linear Regression

-This project uses a basic machine learning model to predict **PM2.5 concentration** (fine particulate matter) in Dhaka, Bangladesh based on temporal features like **hour of the day**, **day of the week**, and **month**.
-It demonstrates how time patterns influence pollution levels, especially in urban environments.
+I'm using a basic machine learning model to predict **PM2.5 concentration** (fine particulate matter) in Dhaka, Bangladesh based on temporal features like **hour of the day**, **day of the week**, and **month**.
+This project demonstrates how time patterns influence pollution levels, especially in urban environments.

 ---